Skip to main contentSkip to navigationSkip to search

 Camurus' goal:

-From 2024 onwards, at least 80% of the energy used within Camurus’ operations to come from renewable sources
+From 2024 onwards, at least 80% of the energy used within Camurus’ operations4 to come from renewable sources

 SDG: